3456kayy/Bash-Scripting/README.md

 <img src="https://imgur.com/o3lvzsy.png" height="80%" width="80%"/>
 <br />
 <br />
-This Bash script simulates a slot machine by defining an array of fruits the RANDOM function to generate random numbers that corresponds to fruits.
+This Bash script simulates a slot machine by defining an array of fruits using the RANDOM function to generate random numbers that corresponds to fruits.
 INPUT: <br/>
 <img src="https://imgur.com/jVH7nMk.png" height="80%" width="80%"/>
 <br />
 <br />
 The program initiates a slot machine spin, displays the results of the five wheels, and checks if all five fruits match.
-If they do, it declares a "Lucky Winner!" message, otherwise, it informs the user "Better luck next time!"
+If they do, it declares a "Lucky Winner!" message; otherwise, it informs the user "Better luck next time!"
 OUTPUT:  <br/>
 <img src="https://imgur.com/J5v87MV.png" height="80%" width="80%"/>
 <br />
 <br />